 Here’s a summary of the Panama Immigration and Health laws and regulations pertaining to pets.

-7. Panama Airport Health Department reviews papers and inspects the pet.
+- The Panama Airport Health Department reviews papers and inspects the pet.
 There is a $16 fee for pet entry.
-The vets are in the airport on weekdays only from 9am to 3pm and from 7pm to 10pm.
-If your flight arrives on the weekend or during hours when there is no vet scheduled, you can make arrangements to have a vet come meet your flight.
+The vets are in the airport on weekdays only from 9 am to 3 pm and from 7 pm to 10 pm.
+If your flight arrives on the weekend or during hours when there is no vet scheduled, you can make arrangements to have a vet come to meet your flight.
 You must make these arrangements through either the Panama Ministry of Health or the Panama Agriculture Ministry.
-You will be expected to pay an extra fee to have the vet come meet you after hours.
-If you don’t make arrangements to have the vet meet you a head of time, your pet will have to stay at the airport until a vet is on shift.
+You will be expected to pay an extra fee to have the vet come to meet you after hours.
+If you don’t make arrangements to have the vet meet you ahead of time, your pet will have to stay at the airport until a vet is on shift.

-9. Panama Home Quarantine option is available for a $130 fee where you promise to keep your pet inside your home for the required 40 days.
+- Your pet or pets will need to be quarantined once in Panama.
+The Panama Home Quarantine option is available for a $130 fee where you promise to keep your pet inside your home for the required 40 days.
+This fee must be paid in cash at Tocumen Int.
+Airport.
 This request must be made to the Panama Ministry of Health at least 14 days before arrival.
-The request must include arrival date, flight number, time, pet information and name & passport number of adult, and length of time pet will remain in Panama.
+The request must include arrival date, flight number, time, pet information, and name & passport number of the adult, and the length of time the pet will remain in Panama.

-2. Export Authorization by CITES (Convention on International Trade in Endangered Species of Wild Fauna & Flora).
-Your veterinarian should provide you with their appropriate agency in your country to contact regarding this.
+- Export Authorization by CITES (Convention on International Trade in Endangered Species of Wild Fauna & Flora).
+Your veterinarian should provide you with the appropriate agency in your country to contact regarding this.